oNora/Node.js_snippets/learning-node-master-class/pizza-delivery-api/README.md

 1. Signup on the site
 2. View all the items available to order
 3. Fill up a shopping cart
+4. Place an order (with fake credit card credentials), and receive an email receipt

 ## API calls